timurkash/pow/README.md

 - coz it does not involve money
 - coz easy addition of complexity

-Inside the SHA256 is used
+Inside the SHA256 is used.
+SHA1 has vulnerabilities.